tarkheeto/FreeRTOS-Emulator/README.md

   In exercise two there are mainly two tasks, the first task does the drawing and the second increments a variable (equivalent to an angle used by sin/cos operators for the rotational motion).
 Pressing on A,B,C or D will increment an on screen counter and pressing on the left mouse button will reset it.
 In this exercise and in all the others pressing E will change the state of an FSM Machine ( the code of which was taken from the Master Demo ( along with alot of code parts tbh such as the framerate)).

-For the moving text; the text takes in the horizontal part of the rotation of the circle.
+For the moving text; the text takes in the horizontal component of the rotation of the circle.

 # Exercise 3: